How much protein do I need per day in my diet?

 • Your cupped hand determines your carbohydrate servings. |

-• Your thumb determines your portions of fat. |
+• Your thumb determines your fat portions. |

 I know this question is ringing in your head.
 And the answer is that you don't have to worry.